Mimi's Organic Eats » Recipes » Cookies

 Yes, feel free to add in peanuts or walnuts into these organic cookies, both would be delicious in this recipe!
 I would recommend adding in about 3 ounces of chopped nuts.

 These Vegan Banana Chocolate Chip Cookies are soft and chewy.
-So, they are best stored in an airtight container to keep their amazing texture!
+So, they are best stored in an airtight container at room temperature to keep their amazing texture!

 Vegan Banana Chocolate Chip Cookies